devkyt/k8s-cookbook/README.md

 kubectl exec <pod>  -- <command>
 ```

-Get into container's shell:
+Get into the container's shell:
 ```sh
 kubectl exec -it <pod> -- sh
 kubectl exec -it <pod> -c <container> -- sh
 ```

-### List all available type of Kubernetes resources
+### List all available types of Kubernetes resources
 ```sh
 kubectl api-resources
 ```

 ### Get documentation for resource
-For resource in common:
+For resources in common:
 ```sh
 kubectl explain <resource>